Introduction to Calculus

 - Relate anti-derivatives and indefinite integrals.

 - Understand the fundamental theorem of calculus, and its implications for applied business problems.

 - Relate the definite integral and applications problems requiring knowledge of the area under a curve and how to find the area between two curves.

 Prerequisites: Knowledge of College Algebra.

-Next steps: Upon completion, consider additional Applied Mathematics coursework for continued learning.
+Next steps: Upon completion, consider enrolling in MATH-40019: Calculus II or other Applied Mathematics coursework for continued learning.